AlanHietala/DevTO/README.md

 The solution branch contains a fully functioning application.
 This lets anyone interested try to build the same application and be able to switch to a solution branch at any time if they get stuck.

+The application is a simple guest list that lets users:

+* Add attendees
+* Search Attendees
+* Check attendees off